Mary BerryRECIPES

 Frequently Asked Questions

-How can I prevent my pudding from being dry?
+How do I prevent the pudding from being dry?

-The key to a moist Sticky Toffee Pudding is not to overbake it.
-Keep an eye on it towards the end of the baking time and remove it as soon as a skewer comes out clean.
-The dates and the bicarbonate of soda in this recipe also contribute significantly to its wonderful moistness.
+The key is not to overbake it.
+Keep an eye on it towards the end of the cooking time, and remove it as soon as a skewer comes out clean.
+The bicarbonate of soda and the date soaking liquid also contribute to its wonderful moistness.

-Sometimes, if the heat is too high or if the ingredients aren't fully emulsified, the sauce can look like it's splitting.
-Don't despair!
-Try taking it off the heat and whisking vigorously, or adding a teaspoon of warm milk or cream and whisking until it comes back together.
-Gentle heat and constant stirring are your friends here.
+This can sometimes happen if the heat is too high or if it's not stirred enough.
+If it happens, try taking it off the heat and whisking vigorously, or adding a tiny splash of cold milk or cream and whisking again.
+Often, it will come back together beautifully.

 You May Also Love